 PSCAD

 Recently, I found a decent program called PSCAD.
 It is a fixed-step nodal analysis based simulator which is mostly meant for high voltage power systems.
 I developed a number of power converter examples which are being made available to the power community on MotorLab.com.
 Below is a description and link for each.
-All examples run in the student version.
-Instructions for downloading the student version are below.
+All examples run in the student version which an be downloaded at

 I like PSCAD because it doesn't have some of the limitations that other simulators have.
 You have to know what you are doing, but PSCAD doesn't give regular convergence problems or connectivity problems when putting components together.
 One major advantage is that you can create a fairly elaborate simulation in the student version.
 As you can see in the examples below, the power circuit, modulation, and control all fit in one simulation.
 This makes PSCAD exceptionally useful for teaching.